 Sometimes dark circles are caused by damage to the tiny capillaries beneath your eyes, which, like your skin, are more fragile here than in other parts of your body.
 You can break these little blood vessels when you rub your eyes, causing small amounts of blood to seep out into the surrounding skin.

 Sometimes dark circles and eye bags pop up for reasons totally outside of your control.
-Aging is one of the biggest factors–the sensitive skin under your eyes only gets more sensitive as we get older– but conditions such as anemia, eczema, or even allergies could play a role here as well.
+Aging is one of the biggest factors–the sensitive skin under your eyes only gets more sensitive as we get older– but conditions such as anemia, eczema, or even allergies could play a role in puffy eyes as well.

 The most important things you can do to combat dark circles and eye bags are to take care of your skin and take care of your body whether that’s through processes with a dermatologist or home remedies.
 Once you get started you can stop covering them up with concealer and let your natural skin shine.